vaadin-component-factory/enhanced-date-picker/README.md

 Formatting is done by JavaScript library [date-fns v2.0.0-beta.2](https://date-fns.org/v2.0.0-beta.2/docs/Getting-Started).
 More information about supported formatting paterns can be found here: https://date-fns.org/v2.0.0-beta.2/docs/format

-Pattern can be set using method `setPatern(String pattern)`.
+Pattern can be set using method `setPattern(String pattern)`.
 For example:
 ```java
 EnhancedDatePicker datePicker;
 datePicker.setPattern("dd-MMM-yyyy");